 Son William Richard "Bill" Younkin Sr. (1928-2000) was born on Jan.
 16, 1928 in Honesdale near Scottdale.
 He served in the U.S. Armed Forces during World War II.
 At the age of 20, on Feb.
 16, 1948, he was united in wedlock in Cumberland, MD with 17-year-old Dorothy Jean "Dot" Conn (Feb.
 18, 1930-living), daughter of Donald and Bertha "Blanche" (Ream) Conn.
 They were the parents of Marlene Kay Pletcher and Charlene Eller.
 For 35 years, William earned a living at GTE.
-After a divorce, William married again to Eugenia Hill ( ? - ? ).
-The second marriage resulted in two children, Lisa Fike and William Richard Younkin Jr. Over the years, William was a member of the Addison Cemetery Association board of directors.
+After a divorce, William married again to Eugenia (Hill) Fike ( ? - ? ).
+Eugenia had been married previously to Jerry C. Fike and brought a stepdaughter into the union, Lisa Anne Fike.
+William and Eugenia are thought to have borne a son of their own, William Richard Younkin Jr. Over the years, William was a member of the Addison Cemetery Association board of directors.
 Eugenia has been employed as a substitute postal carrier and been very active in community and historical work.
 Circa 1974, she was an assistant troop leader with the newly formed Confluence Brownies; in 1987 as a volunteer with the American Cancer Society; in 1990 with the Old Petersburg Historical Society, which operated the Old Petersburg Toll House; and in 1996 with the Old National Road Pike Festival.
 In 2011, she co-authored the book Remembering about Civil War soldiers from Addison.
 Sadly, William died at the age of 72 on Dec.
 1, 2000.
 Rev. Timothy Rogers officiated at the funeral service, with interment in Addison Cemetery.
 In an obituary in the Somerset Daily American, the family asked that any memorial donations be made to InTouch Hospice or to the Addison United Methodist Church.
 See the Conn biography for more about the first marriage.

 Daughter Kathleen Joan Younkin (1929- ? ) was born in Sept.
 1929.
 She was twice married.
 Her first spouse was Douglas Wheaton ( ? - ? ).
 They were the parents of two children, Sharyn Wheaton and Douglas Wheaton.
 Later, she married her second husband, William Robert "Bob" Smith (Feb.
 9, 1928-2001), son of James Ralph and Bertha Pearl (Rowan) Smith Sr. of the family of William Austin Rowan.
 See the Rowan biography for more.